City-Syntax/nus-digital-twin/README.md

 - The `radix-ui/select` component does not support an exit animation.
 - The `radix-ui/scroll-area` applies `display:table` which affects our layout, and is manually overriden in the CSS class `.scroll-area-viewport > div`.
 See the [GitHub issue](https://github.com/radix-ui/primitives/issues/926) and an [ongoing fix](https://github.com/radix-ui/primitives/pull/2945).
 - Picking is disabled for Rhino (Urban) Models as individual building data is not available currently.
 - For GIS Layers made up of polygons, such as building footprints and street centerlines, clamping them to ground directly using [`GeoJsonDataSource.clampToGround`](https://cesium.com/learn/ion-sdk/ref-doc/GeoJsonDataSource.html?classFilter=geojson#.clampToGround) results in rendering issues on certain browsers.
-A [workaround](https://github.com/City-Syntax/nus-digital-twin/pull/74) is used, but the GIS layer may appear on top of the building and not comform to the terrain.
+A [workaround](https://github.com/City-Syntax/nus-digital-twin/pull/74) is used, but the GIS layer may appear on top of the building and not conform to the terrain.
   - See this [post](https://community.cesium.com/t/macos-driver-bug-for-small-clamp-to-ground-polygons/24277) on Cesium forums.